mz2/Syncpoint-API/README.md

 Channels make it easy to keep all of a users devices in sync, and to create apps that bridge multiple users without stressing.

+## Contribute

+You can get[deeper into the code here](https://github.com/couchbaselabs/Syncpoint-API/blob/master/docs/hacking.md).
+We welcome contribution.
+Currently very much in the clean things up for initial use stages.

 ### License

 This is under the [Apache 2.0 license](LICENSE)